davekch/randomwallpaper/README.md

  You can add arbitrary colors in normalized RGB to the script if you wish!
  - `-t THEME`: specify a theme.
 A theme is a combination of a foreground- and background-color.
 You can either set a color OR a theme.
 Valid values for `THEME` are submarine, poison, poison_dark, fire, fire_dark, pinky and random
  - `-p PICTURE`: specify an image (png) as background.
+ - `-s OUTPUT`: save the output .png as OUTPUT
  - `-h`: display a short help message.

 Running the script (`python randombackground.py` or `./randombackground.py`) will place `.randombackground.png` in your home-directory.
 This way you can easily use the script to create a new wallpaper everytime you log in.